 The third position is sit-fly that looks like you’re just sitting on a chair.
 You could put your hands forward in a parallel position to go up.

 The fourth and final position is head down, where you’re upside down.
 Your head should be facing the air vent, and your cheek and back should be perpendicular to the base of the chamber.

 Indoor skydiving is not as costly as one might think.
 Standard iFLY package for 1 person (2 flights) starts at $59.95 and $272.40 for a family package (upto 5 people).
 You could pay extra for other benefits such as professional photos and videos, but that’s up to you.

-WGN did a piece on it highlighting various high-profile cases of indoor skydiving injuries.
+WGN did a piece highlighting various high-profile cases of indoor skydiving injuries.
 They concluded with the following facts:

-- According to the data in the State Department of Labor, Illinois, the possibility of injury is more in comparison to a rollercoaster ride.
+- According to the State Department of Labor, Illinois data, the possibility of injury is higher than on a rollercoaster ride.

 - Over 9 million people had experienced indoor skydiving through iFLY until 2019, with only 50 or so cases of injuries.